ecohealthalliance/sabrenet-rousettus-dynamics/notes.md

 -  Does FMI have an effect on positivity?
 -  Does % juveniles have an effect on positivity?

+-- Cutoff for adults is forearm length (mm), reproductive state is separate

 What groups are worth looking at?
 Here's the breakdown of detections by group:
 ```